Unknown68D/U68D-LocalTools/README.md

 -> If you do want to change the execution policy, I'd recommended [this article](https://techdirectarchive.com/2020/02/04/how-to-set-execution-policy/) to learn more.

+- Ensure that the names of the files you are using are not too long.
+There is a character limit for Windows file paths, so if certain scripts don't run, consider decreasing the number of characters in the file path.

 ## Dev Resources

 - [Auto PY to EXE](https://pypi.org/project/auto-py-to-exe/)